Sport in Spain: Motorcycle racing

-Spain have 4 world champions in the premier class of MotoGP: Àlex Crivillé (1999), Jorge Lorenzo (2010, 2012, 2015), Marc Márquez (2013, 2014, 2016, 2017, 2018, 2019) and Joan Mir (2020).
-There have also been Spanish riders who have won the Superbike World Championship: Carlos Checa in 2011 and Álvaro Bautista in 2022.
+Other notable Spanish Grand Prix motorcycle racers include Dani Pedrosa, often described as the greatest rider never to win a premier class championship; Nicolás Terol, Emilio Alzamora, Jorge Martínez Aspar, Sete Gibernau, Sito Pons, and Ángel Nieto.
+Spain currently hosts several Grand Prix events: the Catalan motorcycle Grand Prix, the Spanish motorcycle Grand Prix, the Aragon motorcycle Grand Prix, and the Valencian Community motorcycle Grand Prix.

-Other notable Spanish grand prix motorcycling riders include Dani Pedrosa, Nicolás Terol, Emilio Alzamora, Jorge Martínez Aspar, Sete Gibernau, Sito Pons, and Ángel Nieto.
-Away from the track, Laia Sanz has won multiple women's world titles in motorcycle trials and enduro as well as several wins in the female class of the Dakar Rally.
+Spanish riders have also seen success in the Superbike World Championship: with Carlos Checa crowned champion in 2011 and Álvaro Bautista in 2022.
+Laia Sanz has won multiple women's world titles in motorcycle trials and enduro as well as several wins in the women's class of the Dakar Rally.
 Ana Carrasco became the first female motorcyclist to win a world title when she became Supersport 300 World Champion in 2018.

 Golf

 Golf course in Mallorca, a popular sport destination in Spain.

 Golf has become popular among the Spanish.
 There are a number of courses located in different parts of Spain.
 They include the San Roque, Sotogrande, Valderrama, and Alcaidesa.
 Spain hosted the 1997 Ryder Cup.

 Spanish golfer Seve Ballesteros won the U.S. Masters Tournament twice, and the British Open three times.
 José María Olazábal has won two Masters titles.
 Jon Rahm won the U.S. Open in 2021, being the first Spaniard to do so and he also was World No.1 for several weeks in both amateur and professional rankings.
 Sergio García spent much of his career in the top 10 of the Official World Golf Rankings (over 250 weeks between 2000 and 2008) and won the 2017 Masters.
 In the women's game, Spain fielded the winning team in the inaugural International Crown in 2014.